D.C. activists once wrote letters to name MLK Library. They did it again to push out Jeff Bezos.

 ‘All about Dr. King’

-The ground at 9th and G Streets was broken in July 1968, just three months after King’s assassination, to make way for a new central library, and for a time, “central library” was all it was called.
-But in early 1970, community members launched a letter-writing campaign to demand it be named in King’s honor — a fitting choice, they argued, on such a prominent new building that would be an accessible resource to all.
+The ground at 9th and G streets was broken in July 1968, just three months after King’s assassination, to make way for a new central library, and for a time, “central library” was all it was called.
+But in early 1970, community members launched a letter-writing campaign to demand it be named in King’s honor — a fitting choice, they said, on such a prominent new building that would be an accessible resource to all.

 The campaign encompassed groups from the D.C.
-Republican Committee to Anacostia Citizens and Merchants, Inc., to regular Washingtonians such as Robert Frazier, who wrote that he was in sixth grade at the Moten School.
+Republican Committee to Anacostia Citizens and Merchants Inc., to regular Washingtonians such as Robert Frazier, who wrote that he was in sixth grade at the Moten School.

 “I think your Board of Trustees should name the new central library in honor of Dr. Martin Luther King.
 He was a man that you could trust,” Frazier wrote in cursive, on a piece of lined paper dated Jan.
 11, 1971.
 “Dr. Martin Luther King was a nice man.
 He trusted whites and black.
 Please write back to let me know.”

-Four days later, the library system’s board of trustees voted 5-2 in favor of naming the new central library after King.
+Four days later, the library system’s board of trustees voted 5 to 2 in favor of naming the new central library after King.
 The White vice president of the board had unsuccessfully proposed naming only the library’s Black studies room after him.

 “We are talking about Washington, D.C., a black city with black concerns,” Charles I. Cassell, a school board member, said at the time, according to a 1971 Washington Post story.
 “We are not asking politely; we are demanding that you name the library after Martin Luther King.”